The Rise of Nationalism in Europe

 In Britain, the formation of the nation-state was not the result of a sudden revolution it was the result of the long-drawn-out process.
 Prior to the eighteenth century, there was no British nation-state.

-- The Act of Union (1707) between England and Scotland, resulted in the formation of the United Kingdom of Great Britain’ meant, that England was imposing its influence on Scotland.
+- The Act of Union (1707) between England and Scotland, resulted in the formation of the United Kingdom of Great Britain’ which meant, that England was imposing its influence on Scotland.

 - The British parliament was dominated by its English members.